 Make an effort to look in your audience’s direction.
 If you are not comfortable looking in the direction of their eyes, try looking at their foreheads or noses.
 Scan across the audience so you don’t fixate on one person and make that person uncomfortable.
 I heard one person give the advice that if you’re giving a presentation to a dinner-style audience, then you can at least look at the centerpieces!
 From the stage, no one will truly know.

-You Have Too Many Filler Words
+Too Many Filler Words

 Sometimes we say them because we are uncomfortable with silence.
 Sometimes because we’re in the habit of using them as false transitions.
 And sometimes we think they help us think of what to say next.

-Make a concerted effort to stop using them.
+Make an effort to stop using them.

 You don’t need to fill every moment of your presentation with sound.
 Silence can be your friend.

-And the less ums, ahs and you knows you use, the more together and professional you’ll sound.
+And the less “ums,” “ahs” and “you knows” you use, the more together and professional you’ll sound.